-Enchiladas are a soft corn tortillas rolled around shredded or ground meat or chicken, then smothered in enchilada sauce and baked in the oven.
+Enchiladas are soft corn tortillas rolled around shredded or ground meat or chicken, then smothered in enchilada sauce and baked in the oven.
 Enchilada sauce is zesty and flavorful.
 Hence, it forms the basis of many other Mexican dishes too.
 You can spoon it over tacos, or use it to enhance the filling in burritos or chimichangas.

 What’s in Enchilada Sauce?

-Authentic enchilada sauce is basically chili powder simmered in a broth with garlic, onion, tomato paste/sauce and thickened with flour.
+Enchilada sauce is basically chili powder simmered in a broth with garlic, onion, tomato paste/sauce and thickened with flour.
 I start by browning the flour with some oil until it’s fragrant, this step only takes a few minutes but adds a lot of flavor!